Skip to main content

 You should check it before you move, but most banks also offer switching incentives that cover the costs of you moving your mortgage to them.

 First-time buyers who want a variable mortgage should make sure to get the cheapest rate they can, and not go with the first one that shows up.
 Be aware that a reduction in a lender’s interest rate does not necessarily make its mortgages the most affordable on the market.
 To find the cheapest loan, you should always compare the cost of a mortgage with various lenders.
-You can easily do this by checking the price comparison website, bonkers.ie, or even better, by getting advice from a professional mortgage broker.
+You can easily do this by checking the price comparison website, bonkers.ie, or even better, by getting advice from a professional mortgage advisor.

 1. Make a call on fixing your mortgage